A quantum shuffle approach to quantum affine super algebra of type $C(2)^{(2)}$ and its equitable presentation: Introduction

 \subsection{Goal}

-Throughout the paper, we will focus on the quantum affine superalgebra $U_q(C(2)^{(2)})$ presented in \cite{KLT}, and at the same time, directly present the definition and the corresponding results (Propositions 4 \& 5) regarding the admissible quantum affine algebra $\mathcal{U}_q(\widehat{\mathfrak{sl}_2})$.
+Throughout the paper, we will focus on the quantum affine superalgebra $U_q(C(2)^{(2)})$ presented in \cite{KLT}.

-First goal of this paper is to establish an injective superalgebra homomorphism $\varphi $ from $U_q^{+}(C(2)^{(2)})$ to the $q$-shuffle superalgebra $\mathbb{V}$, that sends $A \mapsto x$ and $B \mapsto y$, which is a direct consequence by Proposition \ref{shuffle serre}.
-Next goal is to use Catalan words and $q$-shuffle superalgebra to express the KLT $PBW$ basis of Damiani and Beck type in closed form.
-As direct corollaries, we obtain some relations involving the higher Catalan elements.
-Finally, we obtain equitable presentations of $\mathcal{U}_q(\widehat{\mathfrak{sl}_2})$ and a minimal bosonization of $U_q(C(2)^{(2)})$.
+The first goal of this paper is to establish an injective superalgebra homomorphism $\varphi $ from $U_q^{+}(C(2)^{(2)})$ to the $q$-shuffle superalgebra $\mathbb{V}$, that maps $A \mapsto x$ and $B \mapsto y$; this result is a direct consequence of Proposition \ref{shuffle serre}.
+Our subsequent goal is to express the KLT $PBW$ basis of Damiani type and Beck type in a closed form by utilizing Catalan words and the $q$-shuffle superalgebra.
+As direct corollaries thereof, we derive several relations involving the higher Catalan elements.
+Finally, we achieve a minimal bosonization of $U_q(C(2)^{(2)})$.